lucid-trainer/fit-lucid-trainer/README.md

 ![Screenshot](screenshot.png)

 The session view provides a toggle button to start/stop an active capture session.
 During the session, a batch sampling of accelerometer, heart rate and the sleep sensor data is taken and averaged on a time increment (defaulting to every one minute) and then posted to a REST service (defaulting to the test service https://httpbin.org).
 The view provides feedback about the state of the connection with the service and the session duration.
-The user can also use the Dream button to signal waking from a recent dream.
+The user can also use the Sleep button to signal waking/return to sleep.

 ![Screenshot](session-screenshot.png)